Walt Disney Presents (attraction)

-Walt Disney Presents is an interactive gallery exhibit located in Animation Courtyard at Disney's Hollywood Studios featuring memorabilia from the Disney archives.
-The gallery displays artifacts from Walt Disney's life and from the history of the company he founded from his birth in 1901 through the company's vision for the future.
-In addition, the attraction, The Walt Disney Theater includes a 15-minute short film of Walt Disney's life that explores the extraordinary hardships he overcame, as well as previously unseen footage, including Walt talking about the creation of Mickey Mouse.
+Walt Disney Presents is an interactive gallery exhibit located in The Walt Disney Studios Lot at Disney's Hollywood Studios.
+The gallery opened on October 1, 2001, on the 30th anniversary of Walt Disney World and as part of the 100 Years of Magic celebration, commemorating what would have been Walt Disney's 100th birthday.
+The gallery features memorabilia from the Disney archives, including artifacts from Walt Disney's life and from the history of his namesake company, from his birth in 1901 through the company's vision for the future.

+Inside the attraction, The Walt Disney Theater features a 15-minute short film of Walt Disney's life, titled Walt Disney: One Man's Dream, that explores the hardships he overcame, as well as previously unseen footage, including the creation of Mickey Mouse.
+The short film was originally narrated by Michael Eisner.
+Julie Andrews later became the narrator after Eisner's exit as CEO of the Walt Disney Company.
+The short film will occasionally be preempted, and the theater will instead showcase sneak peeks of upcoming Disney film releases.

-The short film was originally hosted by Michael Eisner, but after he stepped down as CEO of the Walt Disney Company, Julie Andrews became the narrator for the short film.
-It opened on October 1, 2001, as Walt Disney: One Man's Dream for Walt Disney World's 100 Years of Magic celebration.
-Among the artifacts on display are a model of Main Street, U.S.A. from Disneyland, an Academy Award for 20,000 Leagues Under the Sea, the original Abraham Lincoln audio-animatronic from Great Moments with Mr. Lincoln and a model of The Twilight Zone Tower of Terror.
+Among the artifacts on permanent display are a model of Disneyland's Main Street, U.S.A., the 1955 Academy Award for Best Special Effects for 20,000 Leagues Under the Sea, the original Abraham Lincoln audio-animatronic from Great Moments with Mr. Lincoln and a model of The Twilight Zone Tower of Terror.

-Occasionally, the short film will be preempted, and the theater will instead showcase sneak peeks of upcoming Disney film releases.
-The gallery has additionally featured upcoming attractions to Disney's Hollywood Studios, including a full model of Toy Story Land, a model of a building for Star Wars: Galaxy's Edge and artwork for Mickey & Minnie's Runaway Railway.
-It currently displays a model of Disney Cruise Line's fifth and newest cruise ship, the Disney Wish.
-Later, It was announced that the gallery was additionally featured upcoming attractions and projects to Walt Disney World, except for Epcot, including a full model, a buildings and artwork for Monstropolis at Disney's Hollywood Studios, Tropical Americas at Disney's Animal Kingdom and Piston Peak National Park in the section of Frontierland at Magic Kingdom.
+The gallery has additionally featured then-upcoming attractions to Disney's Hollywood Studios, including a full model of Toy Story Land, a model of a building for Star Wars: Galaxy's Edge and artwork for Mickey & Minnie's Runaway Railway.
+It currently features upcoming Disney World attractions and projects, including a full model of the Monsters, Inc.-themed suspended roller coaster and artwork for Monstropolis at Disney's Hollywood Studios, a model of the Tropical Americas land at Disney's Animal Kingdom and a model of Piston Peak National Park at Magic Kingdom's Frontierland.

-In July 2025, it was announced the attraction will set to become part of Mickey Avenue in a new land, The Walt Disney Studios Lot, since Animation Courtyard was being permanently closed on September 25, 2025.
+In July 2025, it was announced the attraction would become part of Mickey's Avenue in The Walt Disney Studios Lot, since Animation Courtyard was being permanently closed on September 25, 2025.